New plans

 Not to forget delicious free refreshments provided by the amazing Muslim Sisters

-We encourage people with history and connection to the building to bring us your photos and memories, and for those new to the building we hope you can be a part of our journey to make it more open and accessible through your involvement in this Heritage project.
+We encourage people with history and connection to the building to bring us your photos and memories, and for those new to the building we hope you can be a part of our journey to make it more open and accessible through your involvement with us

 Our Summer session flyer